Vvitali/Hangman/readme.md

 >+>add the letter to the "right guessed list of letters".
 >+>decrease counter of guessess amount

--1 var for score (how many times the user guesed the word correctly)
++1 var for score (how many times the user guesed the word correctly)

+style section:
++create style.css
++add bootstrap
++create a grid
+-choose any theme for my game
+-edit style.css